ppoffice/hexo-theme-icarus/README.md

 ![](http://ppoffice.github.io/hexo-theme-icarus/gallery/profile.png "")

+### Post Banner & Thumbnail

+Thanks to [atika](https://github.com/atika), you can now add thumbnails and banners to every post to create better reading experience.

 ### Responsive Layout

 Icarus knows on what screen size you are browsering the website, and reorganize the layout to fit your device.

 ![](http://ppoffice.github.io/hexo-theme-icarus/gallery/responsive.jpg "")

+### Custom Categories & Tags Pages

+Get your categories and tags listed in single pages to make your blog more methodic.

 ### Fancybox